hpc2n/intro-git/scripts/3.basic-commands/2.git-diff-usage/README.md

 At this point, your working directory, the staging area, and the local repository (committed changes) are all synchronized.

-2. Make a change to the README.md file by adding the line "TODO list".
+2. Make a change to the README.md file by adding a line with the string "TODO list".
 Now, the staging area and the local repository are synchronized with each other but the working directory is not synchronized with them.
       - check the differences between the working directory and the staging area